vulcanize/vulcanizedb/documentation/seed-node.md

 and will ask us to enter the password, avoiding storing it to an ENV variable.

-Once we have initialized ipfs, that is all we need to do with it- we do not need to run a daemon during the subsequent processes.
+Once we have initialized ipfs, that is all we need to do with it- we do not need to run a daemon during the subsequent processes (in fact, we can't).

 ### Geth
 For Geth, we currently *require* a special fork, and we can set this up as follows: